zephyrproject-rtos/zephyr/boards/phytec/phyboard_polis/doc/index.rst

 .. warning::
   There is a bug in the MCP2518 driver that causes the enable pin of the transceiver to be not set.
 This causes a ENETDOWN error when trying to send a CAN frame.
-Receiving CAN frames in `listen-only` mode is possible.
+Receiving CAN frames in *listen-only* mode is possible.

-The Pinout of the PhyBOARD Polis can be found here:
+The Pinout of the phyBOARD-Polis can be found here:

 `PHYTEC website`_